 In the past, Junnarkar received numerous journalism awards, including an Online Journalism Award for his investigative series on hackers’ frequent intrusions into banking systems and how that presaged the vulnerability of all our personal information online.

-He was president of the South Asian Journalists Association from 2008 to 2010.
 He received a B.A. in Social Science from the University of California at Berkeley and an M.S. from the Columbia University Graduate School of Journalism.